NotGate/taipo2/README.md

 - used billions of SLOC for training data

 This table shows what the index, middle, ring, and pinky need to do on the right hand for a chord.
+L1 and L2 mean a thumb button is needed.
 Taipo is symmetric, so the left hand would mirror the right hand.
 | Chord						        | L0      | L1      | L2      | Chord                   | L0      | L1        | L2      |
 | :---         						| :---:   | :---:   | :---:   | :---:                   | :---:   | :---:     | :---:   |